smashmath/smashmath.github.io/_posts/2023-11-11-linalglinconstcoef.md

 ## Final Thoughts

 I love this perspective.
-The ideas of "exponentials would be an expected guess", "to get the other solutions, multiply one solution by an arbitrary function $$v(t)$$", or "just reduce the $$n$$th order equation down to a system of first order equations" seemed intuitive, but only in retrospect.
+The ideas of "exponentials would be an expected guess", "to get the other solutions, multiply one solution by an arbitrary function $$v(t)$$", or "just reduce the $$n$$th order equation down to a system of first order equations" would be mildly intuitive, but only in retrospect.
 As someone who questions a lot, and wants to know *why* something is true, the answers felt very contrived.

 But once we change from a differential equation to a linear operator, suddenly everything is a lot simpler (at least to me).
 The progression from first order to $$n$$th order is smooth and things just work out exactly the way you would expect them to.

+- Exponentials are an expected guess because they are eigenvectors of the differential operator.
+- To get the other solutions, we do an exponential shift, which effectively has us multiply by our first given solution.
+- The dimension is $$n$$ because each linear differential factor increases the dimension of the kernel by one.

+Granted, these justifications *only* work for constant coefficients.
+And, in general, reduction of order and reduction to a system of first order equations is necessary to generalize these ideas.
+But I greatly relish in the idea that we can make a much more elementary argument for this most special of cases that doesn't end up relying on Picard–Lindelöf.

 But this is coming from someone who thinks a lot about these subjects, so perhaps it isn't much easier for you.
-Especially if you don't know any linear algebra (and if you got here without knowing linear algebra, uh... why? thank you, but why?)
-I hope this is helpful, though.
+Especially if you don't know any linear algebra (and if you got here without knowing linear algebra, uh... why? thank you for reading, but why?)
+I hope this was helpful, though.

-This is a heavily condensed version of a chapter from a Linear Algebra + Differential Equations textbook I'm working on.
+Also, this is a heavily condensed version of a chapter from a Linear Algebra + Differential Equations textbook I'm working on in my spare time (for which I have almost none now that I am in a PhD program).
 I hope you liked it, and maybe you'll want to check out the textbook when it's done (ETA: probably never).
 Alright, thanks for reading.

 [hyperlink](https://youtu.be/Tptx8boeGhE?si=1G60x2ZMJgUPC8Gr){:target="_blank"}